rubensantos12/password-manager/README.md

 ## To do

-- Implement better password encryption

 - Create own UI (User Interface)

-- Implement user login and register
+- Fix login so its HTTP based and not Java Thread based

 ## FAQ